Muawin approvals console reviewing a flagged loan case, showing risk score, AML checks, and the decision panel.

 What does product design look like when the product is invisible?

-This was not a consumer app redesign.
-There were no onboarding flows to polish or button colors to debate.
 The end user would never see a Muawin screen.
-They would apply for credit inside an app they already used, and either get approved or not.
+They would apply inside an app they already used and either get the money or not.
+Every surface a designer normally works with (onboarding, screens, copy) belonged to the partner.

-Partner app checkout screen showing payment methods, with 'Pay later — Split your order in equal monthly installments up to 12 months.
-Powered by Muawin' selected.
+Partner app checkout screen showing payment methods, with the 'Pay later' option selected: split your order in equal monthly installments up to 12 months, powered by Muawin.

 Three tensions that couldn't all win at once